Advanced MVP · Rust-native

 Structured Streaming — watermarks, session windows, state stores (RocksDB/file/memory), Kafka/socket/rate sources.

-Storage & lakehouse formats — Parquet, ORC, CSV, JSON, Avro with predicate pushdown & bloom pruning; Apache Iceberg & Delta tables with REST/Glue/Hive catalogs and snapshot writes.
+Storage & lakehouse formats — Parquet, ORC, CSV, JSON, Avro with predicate pushdown & bloom pruning; Apache Iceberg (REST/Glue/Hive catalogs, row-level DELETE/UPDATE/MERGE, merge-on-read, snapshot writes), Delta Lake (Liquid Clustering, OPTIMIZE/ZORDER, MERGE, DELETE/UPDATE, VACUUM, Change Data Feed), and Apache Hudi (COW/MOR snapshots, log-block updates/deletes, read-optimized, time travel, incremental reads, atomic local COW writes).

 Object stores — S3, Azure Blob, GCS, local FS; metastore + DDL persistence across restarts.